The Maryland Children's Oral Health Institute: Click to return Home

 In response to the numerous health and behavioral issues seen in children with dental caries, Pediatric Dentist and CEO of the COHI, Winifred Booker, created the “Lessons In A Lunch Box: Healthy Teeth Essentials & Facts About Snacks” program to ensure teachers, parents and children are all working together to help eliminate this potentially deadly, yet completely preventable, disease.
 “Tooth decay remains the most common chronic disease of children ages five to seventeen.
 No child should be at-risk of dying from complications arising from dental caries, when all it takes is education and preventative maintenance to keep children’s teeth healthy,” said Dr. Booker.

 The oral health literacy program was fine-tuned with the energizing support and constructive deliberations from Dr. Michele Dozier, Director of Operations, Dr. Leslie Grant, Director of Advocacy & Outreach, Mrs. Sherry H. Senter, Education Resource Consultant and Board member, Ms. Shannon Paige.
 The Lessons In a Lunch Box: Healthy Teeth Essentials & Facts About Snacks program is designed to empower… and more.
-Grant funding obtained by the MCOHI will afford close to 5,000 Baltimore City Public School children the educational lunch box during the 2008 school year.
+Grant funding obtained by the COHI will afford close to 5,000 Baltimore City Public School children the educational lunch box during the 2008 school year.

 Click here for more "Lessons in a Lunch Box" photographs.